Meatisdelicious/Meatisdelicious/README.md

 ## About Me 🍁
 - Currently studying Artificial Intelligence at ESME Sudria in France.
-- I'm passionate about computer science, physics and their applications.
+- I'm passionate about computer science, drones and cool stuff.

 # Git Stats
 <p align="center">